GKopanidis/LawnMowerPlates/README.md

 - __Products Page__

-   - The products page shows the products with price and some technical informations.
+   - The products page shows the products with prices and some technical information.

 ![Products](https://github.com/GKopanidis/LawnMowerPlates/assets/145017421/d0774098-b9a6-4553-834c-ff1f82cc5d62)

 - __Gallery__

-   - The gallery will provide the user with supporting images to see how perfect lawns look like.
+   - The gallery will provide the user with supporting images to see what perfect lawns look like.

 ![Gallery](https://github.com/GKopanidis/LawnMowerPlates/assets/145017421/3d2a61cd-e0f7-478c-9f48-ec15c11eee77)

 - __The Company Page__

-   - This page shows the user where the company headquarter is and how to get there.
+   - This page shows the user where the company headquarters is and how to get there.
 You can also find the telephone number and email address there.

 ![Company](https://github.com/GKopanidis/LawnMowerPlates/assets/145017421/f9b7ba01-1bae-4f44-a63f-4c9145ef6090)

 - __The Contact Page__

-   - This page will allow the user to sent a message with the desired product.
+   - This page will allow the user to send a message with the desired product.

 ![Contact](https://github.com/GKopanidis/LawnMowerPlates/assets/145017421/162f2cd6-cf02-4f0e-942d-ad2b4658047e)

 - __The Thankyou Page__

-   - This page will show the Thankyou message, afer submitting the form and the information, that it will be automatically redirect to the start page.
+   - This page will show the Thankyou message, after submitting the form and the information, it will be automatically redirected to the start page.

 ![Thankyou](https://github.com/GKopanidis/LawnMowerPlates/assets/145017421/2e7da55a-096c-49e4-8cbe-dbd8d18d75d5)

 - __The 404 error Page__

-   - This page will show the the custom 404 page, if someone clicks on a broken link.
+   - This page will show the custom 404 page if someone clicks on a broken link.

 ![404](https://github.com/GKopanidis/LawnMowerPlates/assets/145017421/cc54e37c-803e-4ef9-afaf-bb2dddce5833)